 We maintain a United States corporate office in Hackensack, New Jersey.
 Our headquarters, including manufacturing facility, executive offices and others, are located in Carmiel, Israel.
-The facilities currently contain approximately 14,700 sq/ft of manufacturing space and 3,400 sq/ft for a pilot plant, 11,700 sq/ft for offsite warehouse space and approximately 39,100 sq/ft of laboratories, front warehouse and office space, and are leased at a rate of approximately \$70,000 per month.
+The facilities currently contain approximately 14,700 sq/ft of manufacturing space and 3,400 sq/ft for a pilot plant, 11,700 sq/ft for offsite warehouse space and approximately 39,100 sq/ft of laboratories, front warehouse and office space, and are leased at a rate of approximately \$81,000 per month.
 In addition, we are entitled to use an additional 14,500 sq/ft in the same facility, which we intend to utilize in connection with an anticipated expansion of our manufacturing facilities.
 Our facilities are equipped with the requisite laboratory services required to conduct our business, and we believe that the existing facilities are adequate to meet our needs for the foreseeable future.
-Our original lease for the facility was in effect until 2016, at which time we extended the term until 2021.
-We retain two additional options to extend the term for a five-year period, for an aggregate of 10 additional years.
-Upon the exercise of each remaining option to extend the term of the lease, if any, the then current base rent will be increased by 10%.
+Our original lease for the facility was in effect until 2016 and we have exercised two of three options to extend the term, each for an additional five-year period.
+The lease is currently in effect until 2026 and we retain an additional option to extend the term for another five-year period thereafter.
+Upon the exercise of each option to extend the term of the lease includes a 10% increase to the then current base rent.